- Dr Kate Wright

 MA, English Literature (University of Edinburgh)

-I was the Media Fellow at the LSE’s Centre for Civil Society on a project funded by the UK’s Economics and Social Research Council about Non-Governmental Public Action.
+I was previously the Media Fellow at the LSE’s Centre for Civil Society on a project funded by the UK’s Economics and Social Research Council about Non-Governmental Public Action.
 I’ve also been a Visiting Scholar at the NODE Centre for Research into News and Opinion in the Digital Era at Karlstad University in Sweden.
 Recommendations from my research have been adopted by staff at the UN, NGOs, the International Committee of the Red Cross and the International Criminal Court.
-Finally, I’ve acted as a consultant for Amnesty International, Human Rights Watch and Oxfam on media ethics and the sensitive interviewing of traumatised people.
+I’ve also acted as a consultant for Amnesty International, Human Rights Watch and Oxfam on media ethics and the sensitive interviewing of traumatised people.

 (2018) Who's Reporting Africa Now?
 Non-Governmental Organizations, Journalists and Multimedia.
 London, New York: Peter Lang.